Frank Lloyd Wright: Adler & Sullivan (1888–1893)

 Wright learned that the Chicago firm of Adler & Sullivan was "... looking for someone to make the finished drawings for the interior of the Auditorium Building".
 Wright demonstrated that he was a competent impressionist of Louis Sullivan's ornamental designs and two short interviews later, was an official apprentice in the firm.
 Wright did not get along well with Sullivan's other draftsmen; he wrote that several violent altercations occurred between them during the first years of his apprenticeship.
 For that matter, Sullivan showed very little respect for his own employees as well.
 In spite of this, "Sullivan took [Wright] under his wing and gave him great design responsibility."
-As an act of respect, Wright would later refer to Sullivan as lieber Meister (German for "Dear Master").
+As an act of respect, Wright would later refer to Sullivan as lieber Meister (German for "dear master").
 He also formed a bond with office foreman Paul Mueller.
 Wright later engaged Mueller in the construction of several of his public and commercial buildings between 1903 and 1923.

 By 1890, Wright had an office next to Sullivan's that he shared with friend and draftsman George Elmslie, who had been hired by Sullivan at Wright's request.
 Wright had risen to head draftsman and handled all residential design work in the office.
 As a general rule, the firm of Adler & Sullivan did not design or build houses, but would oblige when asked by the clients of their important commercial projects.
 Wright was occupied by the firm's major commissions during office hours, so house designs were relegated to evening and weekend overtime hours at his home studio.
 He later claimed total responsibility for the design of these houses, but a careful inspection of their architectural style (and accounts from historian Robert Twombly) suggests that Sullivan dictated the overall form and motifs of the residential works; Wright's design duties were often reduced to detailing the projects from Sullivan's sketches.
-During this time, Wright worked on Sullivan's bungalow (1890) and the James A. Charnley bungalow (1890) in Ocean Springs, Mississippi, the Berry-MacHarg House, James A. Charnley House (both 1891), and the Louis Sullivan House (1892), all in Chicago.
+During this time, Wright was assigned to work on the Sullivan's bungalow (1890) and the James A. Charnley bungalow (1890) in Ocean Springs, Mississippi, the Berry-MacHarg House, James A. Charnley House (both 1891), and the Albert Sullivan House (1892), all in Chicago.